 Caregiver Benefits and Support Available Through the VA

 There is a general support resource hub for caregivers where they can get caregiving training, join a peer-to-peer support program, enlist in caregiver workshops, and utilize support groups offered through VA.
 This is called The Program of General Caregiver Support Services.
 The Program of Comprehensive Assistance for Family Caregivers (PCAFC) provides financial support benefits to caregivers that meet specific criteria established by the VA.

 The Program of Comprehensive Assistance for Family Caregivers Criteria

 Any veteran that wants their caregiver to receive financial assistance from the VA must meet specific qualifications.
 Those requirements are:

 - The veteran has a severe injury (this includes brain injury, psychological trauma, and other mental disorders) that was incurred or made worse by active duty on or after September 11, 2001.

 - The veteran needs personal care because they cannot perform one or more activities required in daily life.
 Or the veteran needs supervision or protection due to the long-term side effects of an illness or injury.

 The Mission Act

 In March of 2020, the Mission Act was passed on behalf of veterans and their caregivers.
 The Mission Act aims to expand and solidify the current caregiver program to positively affect the lives of veterans and the person who cares for them.

 More specifically, it will give more family caregivers access to the benefits of the PCAFC.
 Before the Mission Act, the PCAFC was only available to veterans injured in the line of duty on or after September 11, 2001.
 With the new act, caregivers of eligible veterans from all eras may qualify.

 How Caregivers Can Enroll in VA Benefits

 The process of enrolling doesn’t have to be complicated.
 Those interested in applying for the PCAFC can download the VA form here, fill it out, and then mail the form and any required supporting documents to:

-- Program of Comprehensive Assistance for Family Assistance for Family Caregivers
+- Program of Comprehensive Assistance for Family Caregivers

 Health Eligibility Center